Out-of-the-loop performance problem

 The out-of-the-loop performance problem (OOL or OOTL) arises when an operator suffers from performance decrement as a consequence of automation.
 The potential loss of skills and of situation awareness caused by vigilance and complacency problems might make operators of automated systems unable to operate manually in case of system failure.
 Highly automated systems reduce the operator to monitoring role, which diminishes the chances for the operator to understand the system.
 It is related to mind wandering.

 Etymology

-One of the first mentions of OOL came up in the context of flight automation in 1980s.
+OOL is also known as out-of-the-loop syndrome and out-of-the-loop effect.
+One of the first mentions of the term "out of the loop" is found in a patent by Willard Meilander from Goodyear Aerospace Corporation for automated aircraft control in 1972.
+More early mentions of OOL came up in the context of flight automation in 1980s.

 Consequences

 Three Mile Island accident in 1979, USAir Flight 5050 crash in 1989, Air France Flight 447 in 2009 and the loss of $400 million by Knight Capital Group in 2012 are attributed to OOL.

 Automatic train operation

 Automatic train operation is meant to reduce manual operation.
 This results in OOL performance problem for train drivers.